Yandex Cloud

 Additional settingsAdditional settings

-You can specify additional connection settings in the Advanced connection settings section:
+You can specify additional connection settings under Advanced connection settings:

-• Setting collate in a query: To explicitly define a collation for DB queries, select a mode:
+• Setting collate in a query: To explicitly define a collation for database queries, select a mode:

-• On: DataLens setting is used, the en_US locale is specified for individual expressions in a query.
-This ensures the server uses the appropriate sorting logic, regardless of its settings or the specific tables involved.
+• On: Applies the DataLens setting.
+The en_US locale is specified for individual expressions within a query.
+Thus the server uses the appropriate sorting logic, regardless of the server settings and specific tables.
 Use the DataLens setting if your database locale is incompatible with DataLens.
 For more information on the locale and LC_COLLATE, see Creating a cluster.

 • Off: Applies the default setting.
-DataLens uses database-level locale settings.
+DataLens only uses database-level locale settings.

-• Disable data export: When this option is on, the data export item will be unavailable in the menu of the charts based on this connection.
+• Disable data export: When this option is on, the data export item will not be available in the menu for the charts based on this connection.
 However, you will still be able to copy chart data and take screenshots.

 Was the article helpful?